 Joseph Carere

-Joseph Carere is an MSc student working under the supervision of Dr. Jonathan Smirl and Dr. Carolyn Emery.
-Prior to his MSc, Joseph attended the University of Toronto where he obtained his bachelor’s degree in Kinesiology and Physical Education in 2020.
+Joseph is an MD/MSc student in the Leader’s in Medicine joint degree program at the University of Calgary’s Cumming School of Medicine.
+He is also Research Coordinator for the Sport Injury Prevention Research Centre.
+Joseph completed the MSc portion of his degree in September 2023 in which he researched long-term physiological outcomes following adolescent sport related concussion.
+Joseph will begin medical school studies in July 2024, with an anticipated graduation from the MD/MSc program in 2027.
+In his current role as a research coordinator, Joseph’s focus is on collection of epidemiological and physiological data, as well as research knowledge translation to communities.
+Prior to his current roles (MD/MSc, Research Coordinator), Joseph attended the University of Toronto where he obtained his bachelor’s degree in Kinesiology and Physical Education in 2020.
 During his undergraduate campaign, Joseph acquired a special interest in concussion, sport medicine, and sport injury prevention.
-He has also dealt with persistent post-concussion symptoms since a hockey incident in 2015.
-Joseph’s personal concussion experience has guided his passion to perform sport injury research and to promote health as the most important gift a person possesses.
+He has also dealt with persisting post-concussion symptoms since a hockey incident in 2015.
+Joseph’s personal concussion experience has guided his passion to perform sport injury research and to promote health within his community.

 Awards and Distinctions